Yuhanss/Final-Project/README.md

 Analyze the first 100 genes that are specifically expressed in CMC.

 ## Proposed Analysis.
+Venn graph to find the overlaped gene expression.
+PCA to find out the components that influnced in the G082 cells.
+GO analysis.
 ## Proposed Timeline & Major milestones (or segments)
-Milestone 1 (11/13/18):
-Milestone 2 (11/20/18):
+Milestone 1 (11/13/18): Using HPC to line up the fastq data.
+Generate the list which can be worked on later.
+Milestone 2 (11/20/18): Find out the sepecifiic gene expression in NCC and CMC for each cell types.
+And generate the list of the specific genes to do the following analysis.
-Milestone 3 (11/27/18):
+Milestone 3 (11/27/18): Draw graphs, and analyze which genes are influenced in G082 cells.

 ## User Interface
-Wire diagram, powerpoint, or other illustration of the anticipated user interface and functionality.
+Diagram pipeline and powerpoint.

 ## Dependencies